OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 *NOTE: It is highly recommended to do this protocol at night when humidity is higher and the temperature is lower and more stable.*

 ## Pre-deployment calibration
-Optodes and similar instruments gendriferally drift more while in storage than they do in-situ.
-It is therefore essential that these instruments are recalibrated prior to each deployment.
-This is generally true even if in-situ reference (Winkler) samples are going to be taken as reference samples often won’t cover the full range of oxygen concentrations seen during the mission.
+Optodes and similar instruments generally drift more while in storage than in use.
+It is therefore essential that these instruments are recalibrated prior to glider deployment.
+This is necessary even if in-situ reference (Winkler) samples are taken during the deployment as they will not cover the full range of oxygen concentrations during the period of the mission.
 As the instrument drift manifests as an increasing offset from zero in addition to a reducing sensitivity, a two point calibration is required to rescale the optodes measuring range.

 ### Two point calibration procedure, optode example
 This protocol is recommended to do for at least two different temperatures, which cover the expected in-situ temperature range.
 There are several possibilities in order to achieve this, some examples:
 1. Doing the experiments in labs with different temperatures.
 You need to leave all materials, reagents and sensors in the lab/workshop/room at least 8 hours (e.g. overnight) before starting the calibration.
 2. Doing the experiment in the lab and changing the temperature.
-This is possible if the lab has an AC that we can turn on/off or change the temperature easily.
+This is possible if the lab has an AC that we can turn on/off or change the temperature in the lab.
 You need to leave all materials, reagents and sensors in the lab at least 8 hours (e.g. overnight) before starting the calibration.
 3. Doing the experiment using a thermostatic bath.
 You need to leave the 0 and 100% solutions in the bath at least overnight before starting the calibration.
-In this case, because we won’t be able to use a magnetic stirrer, we need to be sure we place the end of the bubble tube in the bottom of the bottle/beaker.
+It is most likely that you won’t be able to use a magnetic stirrer, so you need to be sure that you place the end of the bubble tube in the bottom of the bottle/beaker.

 In situ intercomparisons will be required to find the outset of the sensor in different seawater conditions.
 Therefore, samples should be taken in the tank during the ballasting (if this is 1-2 days before deployment, no more) and at the deployment/recovery site (ideally at different depths).